xinranchennnnnnnn/data-science-portfolio/projects/README.md

 ## AI Use Statement

-I used ChatGPT to help me understand
+I used ChatGPT to help me understand.
+I reviewed and completed the work myself.